neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 ## **Basic Usage**

 DeepSparse exposes a Pipeline interface called `TextGeneration` for running inference with text generation models.
-In this case, we will use MPT-7B 50% pruned-quantized and finetuned on Dolly. ([See the model in SparseZoo](zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none))
+In this case, we will use MPT-7B 50% pruned-quantized and finetuned on Dolly.
+[See the model in SparseZoo](zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none).

+> **Note:** The sparse Dolly model drops accuracy on OpenLLM leaderboard.
+It is meant as a demonstration.
+See [README.md#sparse-fine-tuning-research](the LLM README) for more details on the status of our pruning research.

 Construct a pipeline by passing a model path:
 ```python